RolandDreger/indesign-uxp-scripting/what_is_new.md

 ### ActiveScript

 Prior to InDesign 18.4: `app.activeScript` returns the path of the current script as a string and a error in UXP Developer Tool (UDT).
-No other properties can be accessed on app.activeScript

 Onwards InDesign 18.4: see below.

 <table>